jdormaar/SQL-Project-1/cleaning_data.md

 #### Number of unique/duplicate values:

 Table shape was determined with simple select statements for total rows.
-The resulting values plus the known number of columns title Tables 1-5 in Discussion.
+The resulting values plus the known number of columns, title the Tables 1-5 in Discussion.

 _SQL SELECT_: